 Step 3: Publish the Docker image

-Now you’ve created a Docker image which contains your application code, you can upload it into a public registry.
-This tutorial uses Docker Hub, but you can select one of your own, such as:
+Now that your Docker image is built and contains your application code, you can upload it into a public registry.
+This tutorial uses Docker Hub, but you can select one of your own choice such as: